kenichi-shimada/shinyDepMap/README.md

 # shinyDepMap
 A shiny-based interactive web tool to analyze [DepMap](https://depmap.org/) data (based on their 19q3 release).
-The website is available [here](https://labsyspharm.shinyapps.io/depmap/), but one can download the code and run it locally.
+The website should run  [here](https://labsyspharm.shinyapps.io/depmap/), but one can download the code & data from this repository and run the tool locally.

 ## Preparation
 To launch this tool locally, following R pacakges should be installed first.